 - There is risk with any surgery or procedure, but we are taking every precaution to ensure your safety during your visit with us.

-- All patients are screened and tested prior to arriving at the Center.
-Patients successfully advancing through the preoperative screening process are then screened again onsite, prior to admission.
+- All patients are screened prior to arriving at the Center.
+Patients successfully advancing through the preoperative screening process are then screened again onsite.

-- Providers and staff members are tested and monitored on an ongoing basis.
+- Providers and staff members are monitored on an ongoing basis.